Skip to main content

 Who uses it

-Applicants with valid status who need a re-entry permit to travel internationally and return to Thailand use this form, as described in the Form TM.6 guide, as described in the Form TM.30 guide.
+This form is intended for applicants with valid status who require a re-entry permit for international travel and subsequent return to Thailand, as detailed in the Form TM.6 guide.

 When it is used